 How does a vehicle tracking system work?

-Vehicle tracking systems use GPS tracking devices installed on business vehicles and HGV’s along with sophisticated fleet management software to provide managers with an accurate picture of how commercial vehicles are being used.
+Vehicle tracking systems use GPS tracking devices installed on company cars, utes and vans, along with sophisticated fleet management software to provide managers with an accurate picture of how company vehicles are being used.

-First, a GPS tracking device (with a SIM card for mobile data connectivity) is installed in the vehicle’s – either plugged into the OBD-II port or hard-wired into the vehicle’s CAN-Bus.
+First, a GPS tracking device (with a SIM card for cellular data connectivity, to any Australian network) is installed in the vehicle (normally under the dashboard, near the vehicle’s steering wheel or glovebox).
 The device is activated and registered on a telematics system, and it’s now ready to start recording data.

-Now, when the vehicle is driven, the vehicle's engine computer sends data to the car GPS tracker, which is then transmitted (along with GPS location - latitude and longitude) to a fleet tracking service (also called GPS tracking software), like Inseego via the mobile network.
+Now, when the vehicle is driven, the vehicle's engine computer sends data to the GPS tracking device, and then transmitted (along with GPS location - latitude and longitude) to a fleet tracking service, like Inseego Fleet (also called GPS tracking software) via the mobile cellular data network.

 This information is received by the vehicle tracking system in real time, providing an onscreen dashboard showing data such as fuel consumption, vehicle location, current speed and direction, along with engine performance such as battery voltage, temperature and warning alerts.

-Other software systems (such as digital tachograph applications) can connect to the GPS tracking software solution via API connections.
+Other software systems (such as time clock applications) can connect to the GPS tracking software solution via API connections.

 What are the benefits of choosing Inseego for vehicle tracking systems?

-Our vehicle tracking solutions are very flexible and adaptable to the specific needs and budget of your fleet operations.
+Our vehicle tracking software is very flexible and adaptable to the specific needs and budget of your fleet operations.
 We have access to a wide variety of different types of tracking devices for multiple applications and a range of features and functionality including on-board video cameras and security systems to keep drivers safe and productive.

 What kind of vehicles is Inseego able to track?

 The wide range of GPS trackers we supply means there is almost no limit on the types of vehicles you can track with us.
-From regular fleet cars and vans to HGV’s, specialist vehicles and everything in between, your entire fleet can be tracked.
+From regular fleet cars for city driving to off-highway vehicles (OHV) and everything in between, your entire can be tracked.